Overdrive-Consulting/tech-interview-genai-engineer/README.md

 ## Project Context

-Build a small "deep research" agent that, given a user question, (1) researches on the web via Exa.ai (through Composio MCP), (2) drafts a structured answer, and (3) writes the result into a Google Doc saved in a Google Drive folder (both via Composio MCP).
-Provide a 1-page frontend (Vercel preferred) to run the agent.

-**Bonus (preferred):** end-user OAuth so users can connect their own Google Drive/Docs.
+Build a small "deep research" agent that, given a user question, (1) researches on the web via Exa.ai (through Composio MCP), (2) drafts a structured answer, and (3) writes the result into a Google Doc saved in a Google Drive folder (both via Composio MCP), and (4) integrates with the user's Gmail account to pre-draft an email.
+Allow end-user OAuth so users can connect their own Google Drive/Docs.

+Our goal is to test how well you can build LangGraph agents that perform multiple tasks, and allow users to authenticate with their credentials.

+Deploy a 1-page frontend (Vercel preferred) deployment to query the agent through a chat.

+Please note the @evaluation_criteria.md.
+Parts of the delivery are not weighted equally.
+We have provided complementary .cursor files.

+You can use Python or JS to complete the requirements as you see fit.

 ## Challenge (3 hours)